 Whitewoman Street is named after a woman named Mary Harris.
-Mary Harris and her family were the first identifiable persons to live in the Coshocton county area, arriving there about 1745.
+Mary Harris was the first identifiable person of European descent to live in the Coshocton County area, arriving there about 1745.
 They were Mohawks from Kahnawake, near Montreal, the so-called “praying Mohawks” due to their being Catholics in that Jesuit-led community.
 She had been taken captive by the Mohawks at age ten in 1704 in the famous Deerfield, Massachusetts Raid, along with over 100 other people.
 She became a Mohawk, marrying into that nation, with which she stayed her entire remaining life.

 In Ohio living as a Mohawk she was so exceptional that she was known on the frontier as “The White Woman”.
 Around 1750 her town and the river on which it sat in the Coshocton area were named White Woman’s Town and White Woman’s River on French and English maps of North America.
 In that sense she was world famous.
 The French names were Ville des Femmes Blanches and Rivière des Femmes Blanches, respectively.